-- Approximately 12.2 miles of the C-HC Project were lawfully constructed on private land in Iowa, as approved by the IUB.
+- Approximately 12.2 miles of the C-HC Project were constructed on private land in Iowa, pursuant to private or non-federal entity authorizations such as the Order Granting Petition for Electric Franchise and Right of Eminent Domain granted to ITC Midwest and Dairyland by the Iowa Utilities Board (IUB) on May 27, 2020..
 Private construction on private land that does not implicate federal authority is expected to continue in a manner consistent with the previous environmental analysis and ROD on the C- HC project, except for those areas under analysis here.
-Construction is not expected in the areas under analysis in this document. - Approximately 73 miles of the C-HC Project were lawfully constructed on non-federal land in Wisconsin, as approved by the PSCW.
-The Hill Valley Substation grading is substantially completed, all the foundations are constructed, and the majority of station equipment installed.

-- USACE verifications have been issued in Wisconsin for the route modifications in the SEA and applications are pending in Iowa. - On August 27, 2021, the USFWS revoked the ROW permit within the Refuge that was issued in September 2020 based on an erroneous interpretation of existing easements. - The existing 69-kV and 161-kV transmission line ROWs that cross the Refuge are still valid due to the revocation of the USFWS ROW previously approved as part of the 2020 ROD.
+Construction is not expected in the areas under analysis in this document. - Approximately 73 miles of the C-HC Project were constructed on non-federal land in Wisconsin, pursuant to private or non-federal authorizations such as the certificate of public convenience and necessity (CPCN) granted by the Public Service Commission of Wisconsin (PSCW) on September 26, 2019.
+The Hill Valley Substation grading is substantially completed, all the foundations are constructed, and the majority of station equipment installed. - USACE authorizations have been issued in Wisconsin for the route modifications RUS evaluated in the SEA and applications are pending in Iowa.
+USACE authorizations are based on the 2019 FEIS and Clean Water Act (CWA) and Rivers and Harbors Act (RHA) permit applications. - On August 27, 2021, the USFWS revoked the ROW permit within the Refuge that was issued in September 2020 after it made a determination that its issuance was based on an erroneous interpretation of existing easements. - The existing 69-kV and 161-kV transmission line ROWs that cross the Refuge are still valid due to the revocation of the USFWS ROW previously approved as part of the 2020 ROD.

-Considering these changed conditions, the No Action Alternative for this draft SEA includes the following assumptions for the purpose of establishing the environmental baseline:
+Considering these changed conditions, the No Action Alternative for this final SEA includes the following assumptions for the purpose of establishing the environmental baseline:

-- In Iowa, the C-HC Project would be constructed on non-federal land where consistent with the IUB Order Granting Petition for Electric Franchise and Right of Eminent Domain issued to ITC Midwest and Dairyland for the C-HC Project on May 27, 2020 - In Wisconsin, the C-HC Project would be constructed according to the Utilities' PSCW authorization. - RUS would not provide funding for Dairyland's portion of the C-HC Project. - The USFWS would not grant the land exchange and/or any regulatory permits necessary for the C-HC Project to cross the Refuge.
+- In Iowa, the C-HC Project would be constructed on non-federal land where consistent with the IUB Order Granting Petition for Electric Franchise and Right of Eminent Domain issued to ITC Midwest and Dairyland for the C-HC Project on May 27, 2020. - In Wisconsin, the C-HC Project would be constructed according to the Utilities' PSCW authorization. - RUS would not provide funding for Dairyland's portion of the C-HC Project. - The USFWS would not grant the land exchange and/or any regulatory permits necessary for the C-HC Project to cross the Refuge.
 The existing two ROWs would remain in place with full operational capacity. - The USACE Easement for Electric Power or Communication Facility (DACW25-2-20-4030) would remain unused if USFWS does not approve the land exchange or ROW according to the B-IA3 route along Oak Road. - The Hill Valley Substation would be completed and placed into service in the near term.
 The new 345-kV line from the Cardinal Substation to the Hill Valley Substation would be placed into service, as would the 138-kV circuits that connect to the Hill Valley Substation. - The built portion of the C-HC Project from the Hill Valley Substation to the Hickory Creek Substation would be stranded and unable to connect operational transmission infrastructure. - The existing 69-kV and 161-kV transmission lines that cross the Refuge would remain in service until they are relocated or replaced.